 There are different ways to become a digital nomad.
-You can use your current skills and look for online gigs such as Fiverr gigs or freelancing with UpWork, WordPress, and YouTube that pays well so that you can support your new nomadic lifestyle.
+You can use your current skills or you can upskill with freelancing courses and look for online gigs such as Fiverr gigs or freelancing with UpWork, WordPress, and YouTube that pays well so that you can support your new nomadic lifestyle.

 But before you pack your bags and head out of the country, there are few things you should consider first before you embark on your journey to becoming a digital nomad.

 Things to Consider Before Becoming a Digital Nomad